Scale-relativistic corrections to the muon anomalous magnetic moment

 Let us now analyse the current situation of the muon AMM in the light of the SSR framework.
 The fact that there is no strong effect on the electron but only on the muon points toward a manifestation of the mass-scale increase by a factor $\approx 200$ between the electron and the muon, which is the only difference between these two particles (apart from their consequently different lifetimes).

-In order to apply the SSR framework to the muon AMM problem, we need to specify the nature of the reference scale $\lambda_0$, which occurs in ratios both with the muon Compton scale and with the Planck length.
-This scale achieves a transition between Galilean scale relativity (GSR) and Lorentzian special scale relativity (SSR).
+In order to apply the SSR framework to the muon AMM problem, we need to specify the nature of two fundamental scales.
+The first is the scale at which occurs the transition between Galilean scale relativity (GSR) and Lorentzian special scale relativity (SSR).
 A natural identification of this transition is with the Compton scale of the electron $\lambda_e$ \cite{Nottale1992,Nottale1993,Nottale2011}.
 Indeed, physics changes drastically at scales smaller than $\lambda_e$, in a way that is directly related to our purpose: namely, the various physical quantities, in particular masses and charges, become explicitly dependent on scale below $\lambda_e$, a behaviour that is currently accounted for in terms of vacuum polarization and radiative corrections and well described by the renormalization group equations.

+The second fundamental scale that should be known is the reference scale defining the constant $\Cs_0$.
+It is naturally given by the Compton length of the particle studied \cite{Nottale1992}.
+When the particle considered is the electron, both scales coincide.
+But here we are concerned with the muon, so that the SSR constant is given by the Compton length of the muon, i.e. $\Cs_\mu=\ln(\lambda_\mu / \lambda_\Pl) \approx \ln (m_\Pl/ m_\mu)=46.196$.
+This is a new configuration, in which the electron Compton length is larger than the reference length.
+This is justified by the fact that the $e^+e^-$ pairs considered here are virtual, i.e. they are interpreted as being part of the set of fractals geodesics which constitutes the muon as a whole.